Radioactive Waste Logs

 NORM (Naturally Occurring Radioactive Material) Uranyl Compounds

-All uranium-containing compounds are picked up and disposed of by Chemical Safety personnel.
+All NORM uranium-containing compounds are picked up and disposed of by Chemical Safety personnel.
 This includes liquid, dry/solid waste and uranyl acetate/nitrate in powder form.
 Fill out the Hazardous Waste Disposal Form and mail or walk it to EHS chemical safety.
 Bag and tag as you would for dry/solid or liquid waste.
+Non-NORM uranium isotopes will be handled as RAD waste.

 EHS Radioactive Waste Pickup Cart Awareness